ccmmf/downscaling/docs/workflow_documentation.md

  **Available Variables**

-Each output file named `YYYY.nc` contains an associated file named `YYYY.nc.var`.
+Each output file named `YYYY.nc` has an associated file named `YYYY.nc.var`.
 This file contains a list of variables included in the output.
 SIPNET outputs have been converted to PEcAn standard units and stored in PEcAn standard NetCDF files.